They are in fact both on the same side… they are both on the side of war.

 Today’s journey takes us through our relationships with the people around us, and the world at large.

-A few years ago I had a clear realization of how our “survival self” is primed to “discriminate”.
+It has become clear that our “survival self” is primed to “discriminate”.
 The most primitive part of our brain is hardwired for survival and ready to cast suspicion on anything and anyone that seems different, or “not from our tribe.”

 I grew up in a time during which – in South Africa – the word “discrimination” became the ultimate insult, and was associated with “the bad guys”, the old government and their “evil” worldview.

-I really love humans and I am forever a student of how we develop and what makes us do what we do, and I have learned that discrimination is not just what the bad guys do, we are all capable of it, in fact it is probably our default setting.
+I really love humans and I am forever a student of how we develop and what makes us do what we do, and I have learned that discrimination is not just what the bad guys do, we are all capable of it.
+In fact, to discriminate in some way or form, it is probably one of our default settings.

 Our “survival self” is primed to discriminate.
 We have an ancient and inherent need for survival from a time long ago when almost any stranger we’d come across would pose an existential threat.